Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Additional Experimental Results

 \subsection{Least Squares Regression over the Simplex}

-We provide additional experimental results for least squares regression over the simplex compared with~\cref{alg:ls-first-iteration}.
-In \cref{fig:least-squares-simplex-base-200-1000}, the proposed method achieves the best performance. \adcgs:0.5 outperforms existing methods and \adcgs variants.
-In \cref{fig:least-squares-simplex-adcgs-200-1000}, the line search variants at the first iteration run stably while \adcgs with $\alpha = 1.0$ is the exception.
+We provide additional experimental results for least squares regression over the simplex, including results for the first-iteration line-search strategy in~\cref{alg:ls-first-iteration}.
+In \cref{fig:least-squares-simplex-base-200-1000}, the proposed method achieves the best performance.
+In particular, \adcgs:0.5 outperforms both the baseline methods and the other \adcgs variants.
+In \cref{fig:least-squares-simplex-adcgs-200-1000}, the first-iteration line-search variants remain stable, whereas \adcgs with $\alpha = 1.0$ is the exception.